ManasseTegGbegnohou/projetImmo-AWS-IaC/README.md

 terraform init
 terraform apply
 ```
-- Wait 2 minutes for the EC2's user-data.sh to setup
+- Wait 3 to 5 minutes for the EC2's user-data.sh script to complete its setup.
 - You should now be able to access the [web app](https://projetImmo.manac.duckdns.org)
--

 ---

 > ⚠️ This repository is a work in progress.
 AWS deployment is currently in the testing phase.